-The processor is a natural or legal person, public authority, agency, or other body which processes personal data on behalf of the controller.
-In principle, there is no limitation as to which type of actor might assume the role of a processor.
+The processor is a natural or legal person, public authority, agency, or other body which processes personal data on behalf of the controller.38 In principle, there is no limitation as to which type of actor might assume the role of a processor.
 It might be an organisation, but it might also be an individual.
-Two characteristics define who can qualify as a processor: i) being a separate entity in relation to the controller, and ii) processing personal data on the controller's behalf.
-However, it has been noted that not every service provider that processes personal data while delivering a service is a "processor" within the meaning of the GDPR.
+Two characteristics define who can qualify as a processor: i) being a separate entity in relation to the controller, and ii) processing personal data on the controller's behalf.39 However, it has been noted that not every service provider that processes personal data while delivering a service is a "processor" within the meaning of the GDPR.
 The role of a processor is granted not from the mere processing of data but its concrete activities in a specific context.
-It is the nature of the service that will determine whether the processing activity amounts to the processing of personal data on behalf of the GDPR.
+It is the nature of the service that will determine whether the processing activity amounts to the processing of personal data on behalf of the controller within the meaning of the GDPR.40